evo-biomech/replicAnt/README.md

 ### Minimum system requirements:

 *	Windows 10 (other operating systems may work but are untested)
-* ~50 GB of disk space (the faster the better)
+* ~ 50 GB of disk space (the faster the better)
   * Unreal engine itself will occupy roughly 30 GB
   * Another ~5GB for the complete project including 3D assets and materials
-  *	~5 GB per 10k sample dataset at 2k resolution, using all available passes
+  *	~5 GB per 10k sample dataset at 2k resolution (when using all available passes)
 *	Dedicated GPU with 6GB VRAM (currently, only tested on NVIDIA GPUs)
 *	16 GB RAM

 ### Python Environment (for parser notebooks)

+To convert the generated datasets into formats accepted by common computer vision frameworks, we have provided a number of [parsers](UE5_parsers) as interactive Jupyter notebooks.

+You require a python installation on your system to make use of them.
+For ease of use, we provide an example conda environment, as well as a list of dependencies, in case you want to use a custom python installation / environment:

+**Install dependencies via conda**

 ```bash
 cd conda_environment